lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 	  been filled in for the User, and the password is shown (for security purposes) as a series of filled black circles.

+    The Authentication window (with the TAP Query window and the main TOPCAT window in the background).

-5. Now you have access to the RSP TAP service from TOPCAT.
+5. Now the RSP TAP service is accessible from TOPCAT.
+Note that a list of DP0.1 and DP0.2 tables available for query has appeared in the Metadata panel of the TAP Query window.

 .. figure:: /_static/API_TOPCAT_DLT_4.png
     :name: API_TOPCAT_DLT_4